DataDog/pupernetes/README.md

 ## Current limitations

-* Container runtime
-  * You need docker already up and running
-  * You cannot use cri-containerd / crio without changing manually the systemd unit `/run/systemd/system/p8s-kubelet.service`
 * Systemd
   * Currently working with systemd only
   * Could be containerized with extensive mounts
     * binaries
     * dbus
-* Networking
-  * The CNI bridge cannot be used yet
-  * Kubernetes cluster IP range is statically set
-* Secrets
-  * IP SAN
-    * Statically configured with the given Kubernetes cluster IP range
 * Support for Custom Metrics
   * You can register an API Service for an External Metrics Provider.
   This is only supported for 1.10.x and 1.11.x.